 Ensure that you understand what you are looking at.
 A "great rank" may be deceptive and actually based on a smaller sub-category.
-This is why it is better to look at Keepa or CamelCamelCamel for projected sales than just basing your decision on sales rank alone.
+Therefore it is better to look at Keepa for projected sales than just basing your decision on sales rank alone.

-Also, you should understand if there are is a new model or update that could make the product less desirable.
+Also, understand if there are is a new model or update that could make the product less desirable.

-We lack a lot of information that would come in handy when it comes to new releases, but for the most part, we can know when to expect the new alternative to land.
+We lack a lot of information that would come in handy for new releases, but mostly, we can know when to expect the new alternative to land.

 The visibility of a deal will play a role in price and sales velocity.

-All of these things impact the risk of a "race to the bottom."
+These things affect the risk of a "race to the bottom."
 The race to the bottom refers to the process of Amazon sellers fighting for the buy box and continually under cutting other sellers on the listings.
 The company willing to take the lowest margins will "win" these battles until they run out of stock.

 More visibility = More risk

 - Human error.
-Your local rookie store manager maybe ordered 3x more of a product than they needed.
+Your local rookie store manager may have ordered 3x more of a product than they needed.

-- Lack of need in region.
-A good example would be how people in Michigan don't use toothpaste...go Bucks! 🙂
+- Lack of need in the region.
+A good example would be how people in Michigan don't use toothpaste... go Bucks! 🙂

 - Regional store closings.
 Some companies don't balance store closings and hit some regions harder than others.